top of page

 • 4 min read

-These sudden behavioral changes are often linked to normal developmental stages called fear periods aka suspicious stages.
-Understanding puppy fear periods and adolescent fear stages can help you respond correctly and prevent long-term anxiety or behavioral issues.
+These sudden behavioral changes often link to normal developmental stages called fear periods, also known as suspicious stages.
+Understanding these fear periods can help you respond appropriately and prevent long-term anxiety or behavioral issues.
+At K9 Journey Dog Training in Temecula, we assist dog owners in navigating these crucial stages with confidence-building training and proper socialization techniques.

 What Are Fear Periods in Dogs?

 Fear periods are temporary developmental stages when puppies and adolescent dogs become more sensitive to their environment.
-During these phases, dogs may suddenly react fearfully to things they previously ignored or enjoyed.
+During these phases, dogs may react fearfully to things they previously ignored or enjoyed.
+This is a normal part of canine development and survival instincts.
+A dog’s brain is maturing, and they are learning how to process the world around them.

+While these stages are temporary, poor handling during fear periods can lead to long-term fear, anxiety, or reactivity.
 The key is not to panic or force your dog through the fear.
 Calm guidance and positive experiences help dogs build resilience and confidence.

 Common Puppy and Adolescent Fear Periods

-First Fear Period Coinciding with Bringing Home a New Pup: 8 to 11 Weeks
+First Fear Period: 8 to 11 Weeks

 The first major fear period typically occurs between 8 and 11 weeks of age.
 This stage often happens shortly after puppies leave their littermates and move into a new home.
+During this time, puppies may suddenly become cautious about:

 • New people